For the 2019-2020 Biennium, Senator Hoffman has continued to advocate for the following:

 5% Increase for HCBS

 In 2014, Senator Hoffman supported a vital 5% rate increase for community-based providers across the state.
-These dedicated individuals provide services to the elderly and persons with disabilities in community settings, keeping them out of more expensive institutional care.
+These providers serve many people with disabilities in need of services to live within community settings.
 The rate increase will help providers, especially in the rural area where there is a shortage of people willing to perform these tasks, retain quality employees.
 (Omnibus Supp.
 2014 Budget, 05/16/14, H.F.
 3172)

 In 2014, Senator Hoffman voted in favor of allowing very ill individuals to have access to medical cannabis in very controlled situations.
 Eligible individuals include those near the end of life as a result of a terminal illness, children with uncontrollable seizure disorders, and cancer patients who experience severe and chronic pain.
 (Medical Cannabis Therapeutic Research Act, 05/16/14, S.F.
 2470)